cairthenn/TwitchChatVideo/README.md

 ## Usage

 Enter the URL of a video and then click make video.
 It should look like this: `https://www.twitch.tv/videos/<Video ID>`.
 You may also simply use the Video ID.
+This process *can* take a long time, especially for long videos with many chat messages.
+The progress bar will let you know what's currently being worked on; when everything is done, a video will be published to the `output` directory.

 The preview window provides an example of what your render will look like.
 Double click the preview image for a true to size preview!